 Oregon metro area house prices are forecasted to underperform the national market over the next twelve months.
-Currently, the market is outperforming the overall U.S. market.
+Currently, the market is tracking the overall U.S. market.
 Compared to 12-months ago, Oregon’s housing market has strengthened.
-Current local economic conditions support an estimated 19.3% increase in house prices over the next twelve months.
-Based on the housing market vitality of the eight metro housing markets which comprise it, Oregon’s housing market ranks sixteenth amongst all states and D.C.
+Current local economic conditions support an estimated 16.4% increase in house prices over the next twelve months.
+Based on the housing market vitality of the eight metro housing markets which comprise it, Oregon’s housing market ranks twentieth amongst all states and D.C.
 The three-month outlook is neutral.

 Housing Market Vitality

 Housing Market Vitality summarizes the impact of economic conditions on house prices.
 A value of 100 corresponds to conditions supporting current price appreciation; values less than 100 correspond to a dampening effect and values greater than 100 indicate a positive impact on house prices.
 A housing market vitality value can be interpreted as a growth rate.
 Hence, a reading of 105.8 can be interpreted as a 5.8% annualized increase in house prices.